Phillips Fellowships for Students

 Through the generous bequest of Charles F. Phillips, fourth president of the College, and Evelyn M. Phillips, the College offers students the opportunity to undertake fellowships in international and other culturally distinct settings.
-The goals of the Phillips Fellowship Program are to:
+Inspired by the “purposeful, independent exploration” of the Thomas J. Watson Fellowship for graduating seniors, the goals of the Phillips Fellowship Program are to provide current Bates students with:

-1) provide an experience of immersion in another culture,
+1) an experience of immersion in another culture,

-2) provide opportunities for extensive research, service-learning, volunteer work, or career exploration, and
+2) opportunities for extensive research, community engagement, the arts, or career exploration, and

-3) provide a student with unique opportunities for intellectual and personal growth.
+3) unique opportunities for independent intellectual and personal growth.

-Phillips Student Fellowships support student-designed projects featuring service-learning, career exploration, volunteer work, research, or some combination of these.
+Phillips Student Fellowships support student-designed 8-10 week projects featuring community engagement, career exploration, volunteer work, arts practice, research, or some combination of these.
 Most projects are undertaken by individuals, but joint projects may also be considered.
-Fellowships usually take place during the summer, though some occur during the Short Term or the fall semester.
+Fellowships typically take place during the summer for 8-10 weeks.

 Most fellowships take place in international locations.
 Projects in the United States or in an international student’s home country are considered, but only if the project takes place in a setting that is culturally distinct from the student’s own background and previous experiences.